 The Bund's green twins: Green Federal securities

-On 2 September 2020, the German Federal Government has launched a green Federal security for the first time.
-The second issuance was conducted on 4 November.
-A total amount of € 11.5 bn is issued through green instruments this year.
+On 2 September 2020, the German Federal Government launched a Green Federal security for the first time.
+The issuance of the first 10-year Green Federal bond was followed by the first Green Federal note on 4 November.
+In 2020, a total volume of € 11.5 bn was issued in Green Federal securities.

 The green expenditures of the Federal Budget